 Get expert advice on how credit card processing works

-Accepting credit cards may be as easy as swiping, or dipping, customer cards and receiving the funds in your bank account a few days later; but there is a lot that happens behind the scenes during a credit card transaction.
-To understand how credit card processing works, you need to understand the major players involved in each credit card transaction and how the process works.
+Accepting credit cards may be as easy as swiping, or dipping, customer cards and receiving the funds in your bank account a few days later, but there is a lot that happens behind the scenes during a credit card transaction.
+To fully understand how credit card processing works, you need to understand the major players involved in each credit card transaction and what goes into the payment process itself.

 The major players of a credit card transaction

 - Cardholder.
 This is a person who obtains a credit or debit card from a card issuing bank per an agreement/terms of service, and then uses the card to pay for goods or services at merchant locations.

 - Merchant.
 Any type of business that accepts card payments in return for their goods or services.

 - Acquiring bank.
 Also known as the merchant bank, the acquiring bank contracts with merchants to establish and maintain merchant accounts that allow the merchant to accept card payments.
 Note that the acquiring bank may have a processor that performs these functions on their behalf.